Dalian: Sports

 Sports play a big role in the local culture.
 Dalian's former football club, Dalian Shide (formerly known as Dalian Wanda as the club was originally sponsored by the Dalian Wanda Group), achieved a total of eight titles from China's top-tier football league, the Chinese Jia-A League and the later rebranded Chinese Super League, and was widely considered one of the most successful clubs in Chinese football history.
 In the Asian Football Confederation, the club reached the 1997–98 Asian Club Championship and 2000–01 Asian Cup Winners' Cup finals.
 Several of China's greatest players, including Sun Jihai, Hao Haidong and Li Ming, made their names with Dalian Shide.
 Dalian also produced many top Chinese football players thanks to its youth training system and grassroots football culture.
 As of the 2014 season of the Chinese Super League, out of the 448 registered Chinese players, a total of 71 players are from Dalian.
 Therefore, Dalian earned its nickname of China's "Football City" (足球城), and a giant football statue was placed in the Labor Park near downtown Dalian in its honor.
-Current football clubs in the city are Dalian Pro playing in the Chinese Super League and Dalian Pro W.F.C. playing in the Chinese Women's Football League.
-Both of their home stadiums are the Dalian Sports Centre Stadium.
+Current football clubs in the city are Dalian Yingbo playing in the Chinese Super League and Dalian Pro W.F.C. playing in the Chinese Women's Football League.
+Both of their home stadiums are the Dalian Suoyuwan Football Stadium.

-The 60,663-capacity Dalian Sports Centre Stadium, the 30,777-capacity Jinzhou Stadium, the 30,000-capacity Puwan Stadium and the 8,000-capacity Dalian Medical University Stadium are notable stadiums in Dalian.
+The 63,677-capacity Dalian Suoyuwan Football Stadium, 60,663-capacity Dalian Sports Centre Stadium, the 30,777-capacity Jinzhou Stadium, the 30,000-capacity Puwan Stadium and the 8,000-capacity Dalian Medical University Stadium are notable stadiums in Dalian.

 Other popular sports enjoyed by the local Dalianese include swimming, skiing, golf, cycling, bowling and billiards.
 The government organizes various events every year in Dalian, like marathon, tennis and so on.

 As part of the 2013 National Games of China in Liaoning in 2013, Dalian was a host city for 12 events, including synchronized swimming, field hockey, gymnastics, sailing and canoeing.

 In February 2018, Dalian Wanda Group decided to take over Dalian Pro (then Dalian Yifang), after a lapse of 20 years before Wanda Group decided to reinvest in a Dalianese football club.
 Wanda Group announced a long-term investment plan to help Dalian build more advanced football infrastructure, improve on youth training, and revitalize local football culture and Chinese football culture as a whole.